 Being a foster parent can be one of the most rewarding — and important — career choices a person can make.
 As a foster carer providing care for a foster child or young person, you are changing their lives.
 Your caring and providing a safe home and family setting can make a huge difference to a child who has been taken into care because of events over which the child has had no control.
 Events that are devastating and life-changing can damage the child’s entire life, unless proper care and caring is provided in the form of loving foster parents.

 There are many reasons why people choose to foster.
 Some people have the skills and experience and their desire to create a positive world for children is paramount.
-If you ask people who are foster carers, most will tell you they chose to become a foster carer because they have a passion to make a real difference to the life of a disadvantaged child or young person.
+If you ask people who are foster parents, most will tell you they chose to become a foster carer because they have a passion to make a real difference to the life of a disadvantaged child or young person.

-The way the system works, local authorities become aware of situations where children and young people are in need of foster carers.
+The way the system works, local authorities become aware of situations where children and young people are in need of foster parents.
 Typically there has been a breakdown in the child’s home life due to violence or addiction or severe medical issues.
 When the local authorities step in and remove the child from a perilous situation, they need to have the support of foster carers who are able to provide a home for the child right away.

-More and more, foster parenting is outsourced to independent agencies such as Capstone Foster Care.
-Our foster parents receive training and support.
+More and more, foster caring is outsourced to independent agencies such as Capstone Foster Care.
+Our foster carers receive training and support.
 They have access to dedicated experts in the field of fostering such as a social worker and the full support of the entire Capstone team.
 This is a professional career and as a foster carer, you belong to a wider team of staff and carers at Capstone who are committed to excellence and willing to work with you and offer training & support.

 When you are fostering, you will receive a generous allowance.
 However, the rewards and job satisfaction really come with seeing what a difference you can make to disadvantaged children and young people.